shikras/d-cube/doc.md

 ```
 This JSON file should contain a list, where each item in the list is a dictionary of one detection result.

 With this JSON saved, you can evaluate the JSON in the next step.
-See [the evaluation step](#evaluation).
+See [the evaluation step](#evaluation-code-and-examples).

-### Intra- or Inter-Group Settings

-The default evaluation protocol is the intra-group setting, where only a certain references are considerred for each image.
-Inter-group setting, where all references in the dataset are considerred for each image, can be easily achieved by changing `sent_ids = d3.get_sent_ids(group_ids=group_ids)` to `sent_ids = d3.get_sent_ids()`.
-This will use all the sentences in the dataset, rather than a few sentences in the group that this image belongs to.

 ## Key Concepts for Users